Curious about building a closed loop for yourself? Head to OpenAPS.org!

-#DIYPS was developed with the goal of solving a well-known problem with an existing FDA-approved medical device.
-As recounted here (from Scott) and here (from Dana), we set out to figure out a way to augment continuous glucose monitor (CGM) alerts, which aren’t loud enough to wake heavy sleepers, and to alert a loved one if the patient is not responding.
+#DIYPS was originally developed with the goal of solving a well-known problem with an existing FDA-approved medical device.
+We originally set out to figure out a way to augment continuous glucose monitor (CGM) alerts, which aren’t loud enough to wake heavy sleepers, and to alert a loved one if the patient is not responding.

 We were able to solve those problems and include additional features such as: